With precision math, exact-value numbers are used as given

 A string that does not begin with a number cannot be used as a number and produces an error in strict mode, or a warning otherwise.
 This includes the empty string.

 A string that begins with a number can be converted, but the trailing nonnumeric portion is truncated.
 If the truncated portion contains anything other than spaces, this produces an error in strict mode, or a warning otherwise.

 By default, division by zero produces a result of

 NULL and no warning.
-With the
+By setting the SQL mode

 mode enabled, MySQL handles division by zero differently: